trustcrypto/documentation-theme-jekyll/pages/mydoc/full-disk-encryption.md

 ### LUKS

 OnlyKey may be used to enter passphrase to unlock LUKS encrypted drives.
+Additionally, by using the FIDO2 features of OnlyKey this may be used to implement LUKS 2-factor authentication with open source solutions such as [fido2luks](https://github.com/shimunn/fido2luks).

 ### Other